 - Hold a valid and active license to practice medicine in a U.S. state.

 At the time of application, you must submit the following to the board:

 - Substantiation of your expertise in hospice and palliative medicine from the program director in the Hospice and Palliative Medicine fellowship.

 An application fee of $1,200 must be submitted with your completed application.
 The late application fee is $200.
 All fees must be submitted at time of application

 Exam Dates and Deadlines

 The Hospice and Palliative Care subspecialty certification exam is held once per year, generally every August.
-The application period opens in December, the year before the exam, and applications are due June 1, with a final deadline of July 1.
+The application period opens in March, and applications are due July 15, with a final deadline of August 1.

 Exam Content Outline

 The Hospice and Palliative Medicine exam is a 4.5-hour written examination consisting of 200 multiple-choice, single-answer questions.
 Questions are taken from current literature, including journals, monographs, recent publication, and recognized texts.

 AOA reports candidates’ certification results using standardized scaled scores.
 Scaled scores are more valid and reliable compared to raw scores and make scores comparable across different forms of the exam.
 The AOA reports scores on a 200 to 800-point scale with a scaled score of 500 or higher required to pass.